epiverse-trace/readepi/README.md

 <!-- badges: end -->

-**readepi** is an R package for reading data from several health information systems (HIS) including public repositories, relational database management systems (RDBMS).
+**readepi** is an R package for reading data from several health information systems (HIS) and relational database management systems (RDBMS).

 **readepi** currently supports reading data from the followings:

-- RDBMS (Relational Database Management Systems) such as MS SQL, MySQL, PostgreSQL, and SQLite
+- RDBMS (Relational Database Management Systems) including MS SQL, MySQL, PostgreSQL, and SQLite
 - [DHIS2](https://dhis2.org/about-2/): an open source and web-based platform for managing health information
-- [SORMAS](https://sormas.org/): a eHealth system for monitoring the spread of infectious diseases and responding to outbreak situations
+- [SORMAS](https://sormas.org/): an eHealth system for monitoring the spread of infectious diseases and responding to outbreak situations

 **readepi** returns a data frame with the data from the specified